JolivAB/MobilOmsorg_ClientAPIExample/README.md

 # Background and Scope

-This document concerns authentication of an external system to mobil OMSORG's API, using API keys.
+This document concerns authentication of an external system to Mobil Omsorg's API, using API keys.

-The external system is here called "Acme", and mobil OMSORG is called "MO".
+The external system is here called "Acme", and Mobil Omsorg is called "MO".

 # Key Concepts